jonalvarezz/.com/contents/articles/replacing-redux-with-context-and-hooks/index.md

 ## React Hooks are convenient

-Yes, They looked very weird to me at the beginning, and to be honest, it is still the feature I am the least excited about after the React Conf.
+Yes, They looked very weird to me at first, and to be honest, it is still the feature I am the least excited about after the React Conf.

-However, once you start using them, you become productive very quickly, and I found out that I stopped worrying about _what does React needs to properly work_ (in terms of lifecycles); to just declaring my logic and let React makes its _magic_.
+However, once you start using them, you become productive very quickly, and I found that I stopped worrying about _what does React needs to properly work_ (in terms of lifecycles); to just declaring my logic and let React make its _magic_.

-Plus, React Hooks does not introduce breaking changes, nor new concepts, and luckily, no more nested components to share logic and states as HoCs or Render Props needs.
+Plus, React Hooks do not introduce breaking changes, nor new concepts, and luckily, no more nested components to share logic and states as HoCs or Render Props needed.

 ## React.useReducer